 Collateral ligament tears occur on the outside of your knee joints.
 These ligaments run alongside the sides of your knees and keep the bones aligned from side to side.
-The medial collateral ligament (MCL) connects the femur to the tibia alongside the inside of your leg, while the lateral collateral ligament (LCL) runs along the outside of your leg and connects the femur to your fibula.
+The medial collateral ligament (MCL) connects the femur to the tibia along the inside of your leg, while the lateral collateral ligament (LCL) runs along the outside of your leg and connects the femur to your fibula.

 Tendons are thicker than ligaments and connect muscle to bone.
 This makes them an integral part of how we move our limbs.
 The patellar tendons connect your knees with your lower legs, while the quadriceps tendon connects your kneecap to your thigh muscles.
 There are two main injuries to watch out for in your tendons

 Tendon tears are uncommon, but they can be devastating when they do.
-These ruptures can cause extreme pain and long-term disability as your quadriceps are especially vital when extending the leg to stand, walk, run, and jump.
+These ruptures can cause extreme pain and long-term disability, as your quadriceps are especially vital when extending the leg to stand, walk, run, and jump.
 Besides direct trauma, certain steroids and antibiotics can increase the risk of a ruptured tendon.

 Tendonitis is a medical term describing an inflamed tendon, which can cause swelling and pain.
-Diagnosing this condition often requires x-ray and gout testing to ensure there are no further complications.
+Diagnosing this condition often requires x-rays and gout testing to ensure there are no further complications.
 Surgery may be required in extreme cases.

 The meniscus is a pair of triangular or crescent-shaped fibrocartilage pieces that absorb shock between your femur and tibia.
 A torn meniscus is one of the most common knee injuries and occurs when you forcefully rotate or twist your knee, especially in an unnatural direction.